I2obiN/Java-Based-Password-Manager/README.md

 ## 22/02/2017
    Status:
-   Going to drop support for Internet Explorer, Microsoft actually have a built-in tool in Windows for recovering credentials from vault.
-At this point I'm going to refine the code further and begin documentation.
+   Going to drop support for Internet Explorer, Microsoft actually have a built-in tool in Windows for recovering credentials from the vault which makes doing password recovery for Windows credentials a little redundant.
+   At this point I'm going to refine existing code further and begin documentation.

 ## 13/02/2017
    Status: